How to Move Forward When the Unexpected Occurs

-Acceptance is a crucial step in coping with life changes.
-We may feel tremendous anxiety, fear, sadness, and even anger in the face of change.
-Don’t minimize your feelings, and understand that it’s okay to feel them.
-When your emotions calm, see the situation as it is and accept what has happened.
-Acceptance allows us to see things as they are and begin building our new future.
-Victimhood is a common way of seeing yourself in such circumstances, but acceptance allows you to regroup and start moving forward.
+Once your emotions settle, observe the situation as it is and accept what has occurred.
+Acceptance helps us see things clearly and start building a new future.
+Victimhood is a common way of viewing oneself in such circumstances, but acceptance enables you to regroup and begin moving forward.

 The Importance of Perspective